JuliaAI/MLJ.jl/docs/src/linear_pipelines.md

      nothing # hide
 ```

-We would like to train using a a K-nearest neighbor model, but the
+We would like to train using a K-nearest neighbor model, but the
 model type `KNNRegressor` assumes the features are all
 `Continuous`.
 This can be fixed by first: